 Parrot’s ability to mimic human speech is so impressive, that you might think that it would be a better bird-related national symbol than an eagle or a stork.
 Then again, according to the popular myth, storks bring babies, so… Go, Storks?

-- Małpować – from the word “małpa” (monkey).
-“To monkey” means to mirror one’s actions, movements, or behavior.
+2. Małpować – from the word “małpa” (monkey).
+“To monkey” or "to ape" means to mirror one’s actions, movements, or behavior.

 This particular word is most commonly used by kindergarten children, when, teary-eyed but absolutely livid, they accuse Jasiu, a fellow artist-in-the-making, of copying their novel fingerpainting idea.
 You know, Jasiu, copyright laws exist for a reason?
 No, it doesn’t matter that you are five! – ignorantia legis non excusat!